 The Ontario Yates Fund for Women (ONYA) is seeking proposals from not for profit 501 (c)(3) organizations for programs serving women and girls in Ontario and Yates Counties.
 The Fund is an independent fund-raising and grant making community organization which funds programs that have a positive impact on the economic and social status of women and girls.

 All grant requests received will be screened for completeness and to assure that they meet ONYA’s criteria; a site visit by an ONYA Grant Committee representative may also be requested prior to the awarding of the grants.
-All applicants will be notified of the outcome of our review
+Grant requests must be received by August 15 of any year for consideration for that year’s grant cycle.
+Grants will be awarded in the fall for the following year’s program funding.
+All applicants will be notified of the outcome of our review by mid-September.”

 ONYA Grant History

 2014 - $16,600

 The Ontario/Yates Fund for Women and Girls (ONYA) awarded grants to five agencies this year.
 ONYA’s purpose is to promote women’s philanthropy in order to foster personal and economic growth for women and girls in Ontario and Yates Counties.
 This year $16,600 have been awarded to help foster that end.
 The agencies receiving grants are listed below along with their intended use of the grant.

 Family Counseling Services of the Finger Lakes, Inc. ($4600) has been awarded a grant for

 their program titled Beyond the Crisis: Skills for Self-Sufficiency.
 The grant will help provide

 two - six week courses designed to provide basic financial, safety and life-skills enrichment for

 survivors of domestic violence who are beyond the immediate crisis of being in a battering